 These usually come in their own pouch for easy storage and transportation.

 Pre-freeze containers of water a couple of days before the picnic and use these to keep your drinks and food fresh.
+You can even use plastic bottles, freeze some water in them overnight (be careful not to completely fill them otherwhise they may explode in the freezer)

 Clean milk/fruit juice cartons are very useful as ice packs.
 An excellent recycling idea.
 Just fill them with water and freeze.

-Throw them away once they thaw.
+Dispose of them away once they thaw.

 This little gadget is a picnic essential, an absolute must to open that chilled bottle of wine!